 Certain material characteristics such as hardness, carbide type, and volume percent can have a decided impact on the wear resistance of a material in a given application.
 Wear, like corrosion, has multiple types and subtypes that are predictable to some extent and are rather difficult to test and evaluate in the lab or service reliably.

 Abrasive wear is defined as the loss of material due to hard particles or hard protuberances that are forced against and move along a solid surface.
 It occurs when a hard rough surface slides across a softer surface.
 This mechanism is sometimes referred to as grinding wear.
 The harder material may be one of the rubbing surfaces or hard particles that have found their way between the mating surfaces.
 These may be ‘foreign’ particles or particles resulting from adhesive or delamination wear.
 Abrasion mainly involves microscale cutting and plowing processes.
 How an asperity slides over a surface determines the nature and intensity of abrasive wear.
 There are two basic modes of abrasive wear:

 - Two-body abrasive wear.
 Two-body wear occurs when the grits or hard particles remove material from the opposite surface.
-The common analogy is that of material being removed or displaced by a cutting or plowing operation.
+The common analogy is that material is removed or displaced by a cutting or plowing operation.

-There are a number of different strategies for mitigating abrasive wear, but the general rule for materials selection is, the harder the better.
-Materials that contain a relatively large percentage of hard, wear-resistant alloy carbides, such as selected tool steels and high-speed steels.
+There are many different strategies for mitigating abrasive wear, but the general rule for materials selection is that the harder, the better.
+Materials containing a relatively large percentage of hard, wear-resistant alloy carbides, such as selected tool steels and high-speed steels.

 Surface Hardness and Wear Resistance